bhackenson/520_project/README.md

 ## AI Models

-The `json` file will store a user's requested chord progression as a string separated by `|`.
+The `json` file will store a user's requested chord progression as an array of chord objects, each object having a chord name and an array of strings denoting which notes are in the chord.
 The frontend requests a melody by providing this string.
 The backend converts the string into a list of 12-length binary vectors that denote which pitches are played in each chord.
 This array acts as a "seed" for a Sequential model that predicts what the next note of a melody will be (since chords and melodies are highly correlated).
 There is another field in the `json` file that stores this melody sent by the backend.

 There are libraries that can handle the conversion of chords as strings to pitches, particularly `music21`, which aids in music computation projects like this one.